About the Chamber Music Seminar

 The St. Lawrence String Quartet (SLSQ) has established itself among the world-class chamber ensembles of its generation.
 Its mission: bring every piece of music to the audience in vivid color, with pronounced communication and teamwork, and great respect to the composer.

 The artists have served on Stanford’s music faculty and as the university’s ensemble-in-residence since 1998.
 First violinist and founding member Geoff Nuttall began playing the violin at the age of eight after moving to London, Ontario, from Texas.
 Violist and founding member Lesley Robertson began her training in Canada and met Nuttall in 1980.
 Cellist Christopher Costanza joined the ensemble in 2003 after performing for many years with the Chicago String Quartet.
 The newest member of the quartet, violinist Owen Dalby, returned home to the Bay Area to debut in 2015.
 Alex Ross of The New Yorker magazine writes, “The St. Lawrence are remarkable not simply for the quality of their music making, exalted as it is, but for the joy they take in the act of connection.”

 Please visit the official SLSQ website for everything SLSQ.
 Email here for additional information on the 2015 SLSQ Chamber Music Seminar, or join our Mailing List to receive notices about concerts, announcements, and seminar enrollment.

-Seminar Sponsors: Stanford Department of Music, the School of Humanities and Sciences, the Friends of Music at Stanford with special thanks to Peter and Helen Bing, the Stanford Arts Institute, and Stanford Pre-Collegiate Studies.
+Seminar Sponsors: Stanford Department of Music, the School of Humanities and Sciences, the Office for the Vice President of the Arts, Stanford Live, Stanford Pre-Collegiate Studies, and the Friends of Music at Stanford, with special thanks to Peter and Helen Bing.